The Critical Role of a Clinical Facilitator in Community Support Services

 Adapting training methods to diverse learning styles.

-Recognizing different levels of experience and knowledge, ensuring each staff member receives the support they need to excel.
+Recognising different levels of experience and knowledge, ensuring each staff member receives the support they need to excel.

 Coaching and Emotional Support